Pioreactor/docs.pioreactor/user-guide/30-Advanced/02-networking/10-networking.md

 ### I am using static IPv4s, how do I set this up?

-You can put worker ipv4s in the shared config.ini file under `cluster_addresses` section.
+You can put worker ipv4s in the shared config.ini file under `cluster.addresses` section.
 For example, for worker01:

 ```ini
 [cluster.addresses]